gem/oq-engine/doc/manual/oq-manual.rst

 Example 1
 :::::::::

-This example illustrates an exposuremodel in which the aggregated cost (structural, nonstructural, contents and business interruption) of the assets of each taxonomy for a set of locations is directly provided.
+This example illustrates an *Exposure Model* in which the aggregated cost (structural, nonstructural, contents and business interruption) of the assets of each taxonomy for a set of locations is directly provided.
-Thus, in order to indicate how the various costs will be defined, the following information needs to be stored in the exposuremodel file, as shown in
+Thus, in order to indicate how the various costs will be defined, the following information needs to be stored in the *Exposure Model* file, as shown in
 Listing `[lst:input_exposure_cagg_metadata] <#lst:input_exposure_cagg_metadata>`__.